Wiltshire flood warnings reduced but more rain falls

 BBC West weather forecaster Ian Fergusson called it a "wild spell" of weather.

-"There are concerns over the accumulative impact of rain coming so quickly after this week's rain over the river catchments which have been sensitive to overflowing," he said.'Topped up'
+"There are concerns over the accumulative impact of rain coming so quickly after this week's rain over the river catchments which have been sensitive to overflowing," he said.

 Much of the county enjoyed a respite on Friday from the heavy rain, however it was not long enough to dry out large areas of agricultural land which are still underwater.